SwapnilPurohit/SOR_26/README.md

 ### YOLOv8

+> **In short:** YOLOv8 ("You Only Look Once") is a deep-learning object detector that recognizes many different object classes (people, fire hydrants, etc.) in real time, drawing boxes and confidence scores around them — far more general than the color-based OpenCV approach above, since it understands actual object shapes/features instead of just color.

 [YOLOv8](https://github.com/ultralytics/ultralytics) brings real-time, multi-class object detection on top of the camera feed.

 **Step 1 — Create the node** `yolo_detection_node.py` in `erc_gazebo_sensors_py` (same way as `chase_the_ball.py`), and register it in `setup.py`.